 - Acknowledge claim, commence investigation, request information within 15 days after notice of loss.
 For surplus lines carriers, this deadline is extended to 30 business days after notice of loss.

-- Notify insured in writing of acceptance or rejection of claim within 15 business days of receive all items to secure final proof of loss.
+- Notify insured in writing of acceptance or rejection of claim within 15 business days of receive all items to secure final proof of loss before deadline.

 - If additional time is necessary to investigate the claim, carrier must accept or reject the claim not later than the 45th day after notifying the insured in writing that additional time is necessary.

 - If claim is accepted, pay claim not later than 5 business days after written notice to insured of acceptance.
 For surplus lines carriers, this deadline is extended to 30 days after written notice to insured of acceptance.

 - Deadlines are extended for surplus lines policies.

 - Applies to claims arising from forces of nature